Da Reality Show

-Da Reality Show is the third studio album by the American hip hop recording artist Young Dro.
+Da Reality Show is the fourth studio album by the American hip hop recording artist Young Dro.
 It was released on September 18, 2015, by Grand Hustle Records and Entertainment One Music.

 Release and promotion

 On March 3, 2015, the song titled "We in da City", was released as the album's first single via digital distribution.
 The song, produced by Cheeze Beatz, was accompanied by a music video, released on April 26, 2015.
 "We in da City" was later remixed with a new verse from Dro's Grand Hustle label boss T.I., which was released on July 10, 2015.
 The single reached number two on the US Bubbling Under R&B/Hip-Hop Singles chart.

 The album's second single, "Ugh", produced by Zaytoven, was released on August 21, 2015.
 On August 5, 2015, Dro released a mixtape to promote the album, titled Hellcat, produced entirely by Zaytoven.
 The music video for "Ugh" was premiered on September 9, 2015.